boxalino/integration-gcp/url_to_bigquery/README.md

 8. In the advanced options, select the region **europe-west1** (same as your dataset), a reasonable timeout (60-180), and use your App Engine service account (or create a dedicated one)

-9. Save the function by clicking on "create"
+9. Save the function by clicking on **"create"**

 A deployment will start in the Cloud Functions view.
-Once it is confirmed that it run without any issues, you can use the trigger defined (URL) to trigger the process.
+If there are issues, please check your logs.
+Once it is confirmed that it run without any issues, you can use the trigger defined (URL) to trigger the process. (it can also be located under the _Trigger_ tab of your function view)

 The trigger URL looks like: https://europe-west1-<project-id>.cloudfunctions.net/function-<function-name>

 10. Query the BigQuery table to check that you can see that the data has been inserted successfully.